'Nobody likes him' - Hillary Clinton bashes Bernie Sanders

 She encouraged voters “to elect a president who’s going to try to bring us together, and not either turn a blind eye, or actually reward the kind of insulting, attacking, demeaning, degrading behavior that we’ve seen from this current administration.”

-Reporting by Doina Chiacu; Editing by Andrea Ricci
+Reporting by Doina Chiacu; Additional reporting by Trevor Hunnicutt and Simon Lewis; Editing by Andrea Ricci